 Those crunchy wonton strips included with your meal are also an Americanized creation.

-Are Egg Rolls an Authentic Chinese Food?
+Are Egg Rolls Authentic?

-Yes, however, the deep-fried egg rolls served in American-Chinese restaurants are thicker skinned than authentic Chinese spring rolls.
+Yes, however, the deep-fried egg rolls served in American-Chinese restaurants are thicker-skinned than authentic Chinese spring rolls.
 While American-Chinese egg rolls are bulked up with cabbage and pork, Chinese spring rolls are often thinner and contain mushrooms, tofu, and local vegetables.

 Usually.
 Monosodium glutamate is actually a Japanese creation, and Japan is the largest per-capita consumer of MSG in the world, but the Chinese most often get blamed for the use of MSG in food.